zainabed/zainabed-blog/content/blogs/angular-mutation-testing/index.md

 }
 ```

-and a fully converged unit test for the above method is
+and 100% code coverage unit test for the above method is

 #### mutation.example.spec.ts
 ```javascript